 “You have to serve me.”

-“No, I don’t,” Dan said and pointed to the sign above the bar that read, “We reserve the right to refuse service no matter who you are, who you think you are, or who your daddy is.”
+“No, I don’t,” Dan said and pointed to the wooden sign above the bar that read, “We reserve the right to refuse service no matter who you are, who you think you are, or who your daddy is.”

 “I guess I’ll just sit here then.”